-The Dance Building will be open between the hours from 9:00am to 5:00pm each weekday and no one will be allowed to remain in the building after that time with the exception of faculty lead rehearsals and students in YCS/YCL performance rehearsals.
-Saturday and Sunday the building will be locked and closed to all students, staff, and faculty (faculty may request approval from the Department Head for after hours and weekend needs).
+The Dance Building will be open between the hours from 8:00am to 7:00pm each weekday (office hours may vary) and no one will be allowed to remain in the building after that time with the exception of faculty lead rehearsals and students in YCS/YCL performance rehearsals.
+Saturday and Sunday the building will be locked and closed to all students, staff, and faculty (faculty and student choreographers may request approval from the Department Head for after hours and weekend needs).
+In Fall 2023 the Dance Building will move to keycard access entry after hours.
+You MUST be approved and entered into the access system to use your UGA ID card to enter.
+NOTE: Building open hours may be changed throughout the year to accommodate for performances and rehearsals.